AK-12: Final production model

 The design of the final production model of the AK-12 shares more in common with the existing AK-74M than its earlier prototype models, but will not be a retrofit to existing assault rifles.
 Several improvements were made to the AK-12's receiver, such as an improved and far more rigid top cover interface and a new free-floating barrel.
 The final production model of the AK-12 reportedly outperforms the existing AK-74 by at least the margin requested by the Russian government.

-The final production model of the AK-12 has a cyclic rate of fire of around 600–650 rounds per minute.
-The three-round hyper burst feature from the earlier prototype models was replaced by a traditional two-round burst feature in the final production model.
-This fire mode was excluded from the rifles delivered in 2023 which also featured some other minor modifications.
+The final production model of the AK-12 has a cyclic rate of fire of 700 rounds per minute.
+The three-round burst feature from the earlier prototype models was replaced by a two-round burst feature in the final production model.

+Reports from soldiers during the Russian invasion of Ukraine, stated that the AK-12 did not hold zero when the dust cover was removed and reinstalled.
+Additionally, the selector switch could be easily be set too far down far beyond the original intent, partially obstructing the pistol grip and trigger.
+Several AK-12s were captured by Ukrainian forces with the selector being set so far down that they were almost perpendicular to the lower receiver.